 Don’t fire out messages just to look busy.
 A constant stream of announcements, new priorities and news updates will have a negative effect.
 Information overload is a very real problem in the modern office and employees will cut off if you constantly bombard them with unnecessary messages.
-Effective internal communication is not, in the words of experts Liam FitzPatrick and Klavs Valskov “making noise for the sake of it.”
+Communicating with employees is not, in the words of experts Liam FitzPatrick and Klavs Valskov, making noise for the sake of it.”

 It’s not about imposing cooperation…